ladycami/devkitx/examples/README.md

 ---

-These examples demonstrate how `devtools-py` can significantly improve your Python development workflow by providing battle-tested utilities for common tasks.
-Whether you're building web applications, CLI tools, or data processing pipelines, devtools-py has the utilities you need.
+These examples demonstrate how `devkitx` can significantly improve your Python development workflow by providing battle-tested utilities for common tasks.
+Whether you're building web applications, CLI tools, or data processing pipelines, DevKitX has the utilities you need.